Uniform Narrow Excitonic Spectrum in Large-Area Suspended WSe2 Monolayers: Abstract

 \section{Abstract}

-Uniformity in the excitonic spectrum is a key requirement for accessing intrinsic excitonic physics in two-dimensional semiconductors; however, in supported transition-metal dichalcogenide (TMD) monolayers, exciton energies and linewidths can vary spatially due to inhomogeneities created by contact with other materials or contamination left by fabrication procedures.
-Suspended TMD monolayers provide an effective route to minimizing substrate-induced disorder.
-Here we demonstrate the spatially uniform excitonic spectrum from high-quality WSe$_{2}$ suspended monolayers fabricated by gold-assisted exfoliation directly onto an Au contact electrode of a gate-tunable device.
-The resulting membranes span narrow suspended regions up to $\sim$80 $\mu$m and show spatially uniform photoluminescence at cryogenic temperatures with neutral-exciton linewidths as low as $\sim$4.5 meV, comparable to the narrowest values reported for high-quality monolayers.
-Spectral reproducibility across the suspended regions supports an intrinsic optical response, while gate-dependent measurements resolve multiple excitonic species.
-This approach provides a practical route to electrically tunable potential landscapes in suspended TMD monolayers with a highly uniform excitonic response.
+Uniformity in the excitonic spectrum is a key requirement for accessing intrinsic excitonic physics in two-dimensional semiconductors; however, in transition-metal dichalcogenide (TMD) monolayers supported on substrates, exciton energies and linewidths can vary spatially due to inhomogeneities from contact with other materials or fabrication residues.
+Suspended TMD monolayers provide a route to minimizing substrate-induced disorder, although conventional transfer processes can introduce contamination.
+Here we demonstrate the spatially uniform excitonic spectrum from optically high-quality WSe$_{2}$ suspended monolayers fabricated by gold-assisted exfoliation directly onto an Au contact electrode of a gate-tunable device.
+The resulting membranes span narrow suspended regions up to $\sim$80 $\mu$m and show spatially uniform photoluminescence at cryogenic temperatures with neutral-exciton linewidths as low as $\sim$4.5 meV.
+Spectral reproducibility supports an intrinsic optical response, while gate-dependent measurements resolve multiple excitonic species.
+This approach provides a route to electrically tunable potential landscapes in suspended TMD monolayers with a highly uniform excitonic response.